meltingcore/bg/food-court/Rules.md

 The game ends after the end of the round in which a player reaches 40 VP or meets its Win Condition.
 (end of the round means all player have taken their turns).
-To determine the winner, calculate the VP of all players (each win condition card is worth 5 VP, but if all 4 are present the total bonus is 40 instead of 20 VP).
+To determine the winner, calculate the VP of all players (each win condition card is worth 5 VP, but if all 4 are present the total bonus is 30 instead of 20 VP).
 If there is still a tie, the one who most recently cooked in real life wins.

 ## Additional Notes

-- Once their deck is empty, a player shuffles their discard pile to form a new draw pile.
-This happens even when drawing because at all times a player must be able to draw up to a hand of 8 cards!